davidcsterratt/KappaNEURON/doc/INSTALL.md

 from the KappaNEURON directory.

-You may need to set the PYTHONPATH using the NRNPREFIX directory in which NEURON was installed. e.g.:
+If the `$PYTHONPATH` has not been set as described under step 1 of *KappaNEURON Installation*, it will need to be set to include the `$NRNPREFIX` directory in which NEURON was installed. e.g.:

     PYTHONPATH=${NRNPREFIX}/lib/python:${PYTHONPATH} python2.7 -i test_ca_pulse.py

-If make is not available on your system, you can try running the following commands:
+If `make` is not available on your system, try running the following
+commands:

     ./test/nrnivmodl.py
 	python2.7 -i -m unittest test.TestCaAccumulation.test_injectCalcium